kxtools/kx-vision/README.md

 3. Use `INSERT` key to toggle the overlay window.
 4. Configure ESP options and debug settings through the UI.
 5. Press `DELETE` to safely unload the DLL.

+## Contributing

+Contributions are welcome!
+This project was built to be a learning platform, and that includes learning by contributing.

+If you'd like to help, please check the [GitHub Issues](https://github.com/kxtools/kx-vision/issues) tab to find tasks to work on.
+Look for issues tagged with `good first issue` if you're new to the project.

+When submitting a pull request, please provide a clear description of the changes you've made.

 ## Disclaimer